Kingxukai/linux/Documentation/pcmcia/locking.rst

 Locking
 =======

-This file explains the locking and exclusion scheme used in the PCCARD and PCMCIA subsystems.
+This file explains the woke locking and exclusion scheme used in the woke PCCARD and PCMCIA subsystems.